If you are a die-hard griller, you may not want to let a little rain prevent you from grilling outside.

 Is It Dangerous To Grill In The Rain?

 Strong wind and falling raindrops can cause ash to be disturbed in the bottom of the grill and coat your food with a layer of gritty ash.
+It applies even when you're grilling in the garage and the garage door is closed.

 Some newer versions even come with an app to allow monitoring of the temperatures from your mobile phone.